CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 Iris Dataset analysis
 ================
 Chan Mony Lach
-29/01/2020

 To Do:

+\[Currently Incomplete\]

-\[Currently Incomplete\] \* Talk about Limitations of different plots \* Consider PDF and CDF discussion \* Define statistical topics e.g. Mean, Variance, Standard Deviation, Quantiles.
-(Consider linking to different page?) \* FORMATTING AND CLARITY
+  - Talk about Limitations of different plots
+  - Consider PDF and CDF discussion
+  - Define statistical topics e.g. Mean, Variance, Standard Deviation, Quantiles.
+(Consider linking to different page?)
+  - FORMATTING AND CLARITY

-## The beginning
+## The IRIS dataset

 Hello World\!

-I am far from being experienced in data science, therefore I figured I should start with one of the most common datasets in the world; the *IRIS* dataset.
+I am far from being experienced in data science, therefore I should start with one of the most common datasets in the world; the **IRIS** dataset.

 This dataset is was commonly referred to in throughout my university courses as a means to introduce various machine learning/statistical